meryemmhamdi1/meta_cross_nlu_qa/README.md

 ## 2. Requirements <a name="requirements"></a>:

 * Python 3.6 or higher.
 * Depending on the task, you will need different requirements (and different package versions sometimes).
-For MTOD and QA, run scripts: sh nlu/requirements_mtod.sh and sh qa/requirments_qa.sh.
+For MTOD, run scripts: sh nlu/requirements_mtod.sh
+* As there is a dependency conflict between version of transformers that we used to comply with XTREME and the one required by sentence-transformers, we use two different scripts requiring different requirements:
+    * sh qa/requirements_sim_qa.sh: to pre-compute the matrix of similarities between the support and query matrices
+    * sh qa/requirements_qa.sh: for the full script (using pre-computed similarities).

 ## 3. Preparing/Loading the dataset <a name="datasets"></a>:
 This code works for both public Facebook NLU dataset obtained using the same processing as [mixed-language-training](https://github.com/zliucr/mixed-language-training/tree/master/data/nlu/nlu_data)